Fortune360/Honours-ALU/README.md

 ## Introduction

-Creation and simulation of a 8/16/32/64-bit Arithmetic Logic Units using the Xilinx ISE Suite.
+Creation and simulation of four (8/16/32/64-bit) different Arithmetic Logic Units using the Xilinx ISE Suite.
 VHDL was the language of choice, and iSim was used to benchmark the different ALUs through set stimulus cases.

 ## Design